 Bananas are the usual fruit bought by many Filipinos in the market, its sweet, easy to carry, cheap, and has a lot of good nutrients and vitamins that’s needed by the body, it keeps your energy levels up and even helps fill you up which is really important nowadays especially with the rise of vegetable prices even when buying fruits and vegetables in the wet market.
 Banana bread started being dubbed as the ‘unofficial baked good of lockdown’ as everyone are slowly being brought back to their homes and away from their workplaces the trend of making food and showing them off online has made a lot of progress in the food industry, but while many treats and delicacies has come and go the humble banana bread will surely be a staple as it has been made and done ever since a hundred years ago.

 The banana bread has been a staple since the Great Depression.
 With the extreme social and economical hardships of that time for most Americans, bananas were a cheap source of food regardless of the season.
 And while it was cheap they needed to find a way to make something out of it especially if it turned too ripe that the texture was too soft or mushy to be eaten raw, they instead found a way to incorporate it into cakes to make into the beloved baked good we have today.
 In the today’s pandemic era, though we couldn’t get out of our homes as much as we had once did, we do have many resources and even more ways to find ingredients and materials online and delivery services that help us complete and create the famously revived banana cake or bread.
 Soft and sweet banana bread marbled with chocolate and topped with more chocolate who wouldn’t want a piece of that?

-This deliciously sweet and moist banana bread overloaded with chocolate chips is just something you can’t not try!
+This deliciously sweet and moist Chocolate chip banana bread, overloaded with chocolate chips is just something you can’t not try!